ThothByte/Can-AI-Replace-Human-Speech-A-Study-on-Synthetic-Voice-and-Model-Bias/README.md

 This project will require you to have multiple venv, as the all libaries will not work for the same version

+Also download the vosk-small (vosk-model-small-en-us-0.15) and vosk-giga (vosk-model-en-us-0.42-gigaspeech) models and store them in the models folder

 ## How to Use